Today's Articles

 *Theodore Miller was born on this date in 1835.
 He was a Black Baptist preacher and abolitionist

 Theodore Doughty Miller was born in New York City.
 His parents were Henry and Sarah Miller.
 His father died as an infant, and his mother died when he was about sixteen.
 He had an older brother who went to California during the gold rush and died in the 1862 sinking of the SS Golden Gate.
 As a boy, he attended New York’s colored school No. 1.
-As a youth; he attended St. Phillips Episcopal Church.
+As a youth, he attended St. Phillips Episcopal Church.
 He left this church and joined the Church of the Messiah led by Alexander Crummell

 He joined the Shiloh Baptist Church, where the white pastor opposed his position as a church leader.
 Despite this, he was chosen as a teacher and then superintendent of the Sunday school and made a trustee and deacon of the church.
 When the pastor opposed his further advancement, he opened his church, where he preached on Sunday afternoons and nights, although he was not licensed to preach by the Church.
 He attended the American Baptist Missionary Society Convention in Philadelphia in 1858.
 Leonard Grimes, William Spellman, and Sampson White pushed the organization to oppose slavery.
 They voted to have no fellowship with slave-holding ministries.
-He preached at the convention and was recommended that he be licensed, either at Shiloh or at the First Baptist Church, a white church that had promised to give him a license.
+He preached at the convention and was recommended to be licensed at Shiloh or at the First Baptist Church, a white church that had promised to give him a license.

 Under this pressure, Shiloh granted him a license, and he began to preach.
 In 1858, he was called by the Zion Baptist Church of New Haven, Connecticut, and was ordained on January 19, 1859, at the Concord Street Church in Brooklyn.
 That same year, he moved to Albany, New York, where he preached for five years at the Hamilton Street Baptist Church.
 In Albany, Miller supported anti-slavery efforts and served as secretary of the Irrepressible Conflict Society for Human Rights, organized immediately following the execution of John Brown in December 1859.
 In 1864, he preached at Oak Street Baptist Church and the Pearl Street Church in West Philadelphia and became pastor at the Pearl Street Branch on August 1, where he finally settled.
 The church was also known as the First Baptist Church and moved to Cherry Street when it overran capacity at the previous location.